 If you’re looking for the perfect side dish for fall, this roasted butternut squash is it!
 I love roasting it in the oven because the squash gets perfectly caramelized and brings out all of the natural flavors so well.
 You really don’t even need to season it with much more than a little olive oil, salt and pepper.

 I love that this recipe is healthy and so simple to make.
 To make it even easier, you could pick up some pre-cubed butternut squash.
 I’ve bought some from Trader Joe’s before and it worked really well on a busy night.

 We love serving it as a side dish and sometimes add in extra veggies like sweet potatoes, carrots and brussels sprouts.
-It also tastes amazing mixed with risotto and on top of fall salads.
+It also tastes amazing mixed with risotto and on top of a fall salad or winter salad.
 You could even enjoy it as an afternoon snack.
 They are so good!

 Do you have to Peel a Butternut Squash before Roasting?

 The skin on squash is super tough, so you’ll definitely want to peel the whole squash completely before roasting.
 Before peeling, I like to microwave it for 2-3 minutes so that the skin is a tad more tender.
 It makes the peeling process easier.